TimShaw61/filrquotas/README.md

 You will have firewalled tightly the access to the MySql server to restrict access just to your OES/NSS fileserver from where you will run this script.
 You are happy that poking around in filr's database is something you want to do and you've tested all this on a test filr system!

-This program worked for me - it may not work for you and that's not my problem.

 # Preparation